Inspection outcome: Standards met

 Pharmacy context

 This pharmacy is in a residential suburb of Sheffield in South Yorkshire.
 It offers NHS essential services to people at a distance through its website yourpharmacy.co.uk.
-And it provides some NHS consultation services including blood pressure checks and Pharmacy First.
+It provides NHS consultation services including Pharmacy First.
+And it is part of the NHS Community Pharmacy Independent Prescribing Pathfinder Programme.
 The pharmacy supplies some medicines in multi-compartment compliance packs, designed to help people to take their medicines.
-And it delivers medicines to people through its own delivery service and through a national postage service.
-People can access the pharmacy premises to purchase medicines and to access private consultation services including a weight loss service, travel health service, Vitamin B12 service and ear wax removal service.
-The pharmacy also offers its weight loss service at a distance through its website to people residing in the UK.
+It delivers medicines to people through its own delivery service and through national postage and courier services.
+People access the pharmacy premises to physically purchase medicines and to attend the pharmacy’s private consultation clinic covering a number of conditions including skin problems, weight loss, women’s health, men’s health, aesthetic treatments, vitamin B12 injections and ear wax removal.
+The pharmacy also offers its prescribing services at a distance through its website to people residing in the UK.

 Inspection summary findings